Rifling: Twist rate

 where $C$ is 150 (use 180 for muzzle velocities higher than 2,800 f/s); $D$ is the bullet's diameter in inches; $L$ is the bullet's length in inches; and $\mathrm{SG}$ is the bullet's specific gravity (10.9 for lead-core bullets, which cancels out the second half of the equation).

 The original value of $C$ was 150, which yields a twist rate in inches per turn, when given the diameter $D$ and the length $L$ of the bullet in inches.
-This works to velocities of about 840 m/s (2800 ft/s); above those velocities, a $C$ of 180 should be used.
+This works up to velocities of about 840 m/s (2800 ft/s); above those velocities, a $C$ of 180 should be used.
 For instance, with a velocity of 600 m/s (2000 ft/s), a diameter of 0.5 in and a length of 1.5 in, the Greenhill formula would give a value of 25, which means 1 turn in 25 in.

 Improved formulas for determining stability and twist rates include the Miller Twist Rule and the McGyro program developed by Bill Davis and Robert McCoy.

 A Parrott rifle, used by both Confederate and Union forces in the American Civil War.

 If an insufficient twist rate is used, the bullet will begin to yaw and then tumble; this is usually seen as "keyholing", where bullets leave elongated holes in the target as they strike at an angle.
 Once the bullet starts to yaw, any hope of accuracy is lost, as the bullet will begin to veer off in random directions as it precesses.

-Conversely, too high a rate of twist can also cause problems.
-The excessive twist can cause accelerated barrel wear, and coupled with high velocities also induce a very high spin rate which can cause projectile jacket ruptures causing high velocity spin stabilized projectiles to disintegrate in flight.
-Projectiles made out of mono metals cannot practically achieve flight and spin velocities such that they disintegrate in flight due to their spin rate.
+Conversely, a rate of twist that is too high can also cause problems.
+The excessive twist can cause accelerated barrel wear and, coupled with high velocities, induce a very high spin rate, which can lead to projectile jacket ruptures, causing high-velocity spin-stabilized projectiles to disintegrate in flight.
+Projectiles made of a single metal cannot practically achieve flight and spin velocities high enough to cause disintegration in flight.
 Smokeless powder can produce muzzle velocities of approximately 1600 m/s for spin stabilized projectiles and more advanced propellants used in smoothbore tank guns can produce muzzle velocities of approximately 1800 m/s.
-A higher twist than needed can also cause more subtle problems with accuracy: Any inconsistency within the bullet, such as a void that causes an unequal distribution of mass, may be magnified by the spin.
+A higher twist than needed can also cause more subtle problems with accuracy; any inconsistency within the bullet, such as a void that causes an unequal distribution of mass, may be magnified by the spin.
 Undersized bullets also have problems, as they may not enter the rifling exactly concentric and coaxial to the bore, and excess twist will exacerbate the accuracy problems this causes.

 A bullet fired from a rifled barrel can spin at over 300,000 rpm (5 kHz), depending on the bullet's muzzle velocity and the barrel's twist rate.

 The general definition of the spin $S$ of an object rotating around a single axis can be written as: